 The R/V Questuary is available for educational, research and scientific charter.
-Reservations are made on a "first come, first served basis" and can be made from the SF State vessel calendar (registration required to view and book your charter).
-Phone and email reservations are not permitted however you may contact the SF State Marine Superintendent to discuss your specific needs.
+Reservations are made on a "first come, first served basis" and can be made only from one method, the vessel calendar.

-The R/V Questuary can comfortable accommodate six scientific crew for an all day cruise.
-The vessel has a private bathroom with a marine sanitation device and a small galley with microwave oven.
+The R/V Questuary can comfortable accommodate 6-8 scientific crew for an all day cruise.
+The vessel has a private head with a marine sanitation device and a small galley with microwave oven.
 For shorter (1-4 hours) class cruises, the R/V Questuary can accommodate up to 10 persons, plus a chief scientist.
-For larger groups, we ask not to bring any food onto the vessel.

 What To Bring